 Article 10 – Insurance and Responsibility

 The Alliance shall obtain civil liability insurance policy.
-Each partner is obliged to obtain its own civil liability insurance policy, in addition to coverage of professional liabilities and liabilities arising from its products developed in the context of the Alliance.
+Each partner is required to obtain its own civil liability insurance policy, in addition to coverage of professional liabilities and liabilities arising from its products developed in the context of the Alliance.

 The Alliance makes the OpenAirInterface software packages and its associated trademarks freely available the partners without warranties of any kind including, but not limited to, implied warranties and/or conditions of non-infringement, merchantability and fitness for a particular purpose.